Thymeleaf 3.1: What’s new and how to migrate

 Thymeleaf 3.1 includes a total overhaul of the (previously multiple) source repositories and big improvements in how example applications are dealt with from a development perspective:

-• Integration of most previous Thymeleaf code repositories into the thymeleaf GitHub repository, which now contains:
+- Integration of most previous Thymeleaf code repositories into the

-• All Thymeleaf core libraries, including Spring and Spring Security integrations.
+) integrating and unifying all thymeleaf dependencies and build configuration. - All Thymeleaf core libraries, including Spring and Spring Security integrations.

-• All Thymeleaf testing libraries and their integrations.
+- All Thymeleaf testing libraries and their integrations.

-• All Thymeleaf test repositories.
+- All Thymeleaf test repositories.

-• All Thymeleaf official example applications, including core, Spring, Spring Security and Spring Boot based example apps.
+- All Thymeleaf official example applications, including core, Spring, Spring Security and Spring Boot based example apps.

-• Creation of a large Maven multiproject configuration for building the complete tree of Thymeleaf modules.
+- Creation of a large Maven multiproject configuration for building the complete tree of Thymeleaf modules.

-• Configuration of example applications in order to allow non-Spring Boot based web apps to be executed from the Maven command line.
+- Configuration of example applications in order to allow non-Spring Boot based web apps to be executed from the Maven command line.

-• Creation of more complete distribution packages in .zip form, now including not only libraries but also example applications both in binary and (buildable) source form.
+form, now including not only libraries but also example applications both in binary and (buildable) source form. - Migration of all the testing infrastructure to JUnit 5.

 Migrating to Thymeleaf 3.1